RevMask/Achiever/README.md

 Abiding bot for the dudes

 Fun:
   8ball       Magic 8-Ball
-  bin      Perform a binary roll coin     Perform a coin toss ouinon   Recevez une réponse oui/non à votre question importante quote    Fun quotes from various sources roll     Rolls dice in standard dice notation rps      Rock, Paper, Scissors rpsls    Rock, Paper, Scissors.
-Lizard, Spock sino     Recibe una respuesta de sí/no a tu pregunta importante yesno    Receive a yes/no answer to your pressing question
+  bin         Perform a binary roll coin        Perform a coin toss money       Returns game money amount ouinon      Recevez une réponse oui/non à votre question importante quote       Fun quotes from various sources roll        Rolls dice in standard dice notation roulette    Roulette rps         Rock, Paper, Scissors rpsls       Rock, Paper, Scissors.
+Lizard, Spock sino        Recibe una respuesta de sí/no a tu pregunta importante slots       Dude Slot Machine yesno       Receive a yes/no answer to your pressing question
 General:
-  currtime Displays current time in UTC or specified timzezone
+  currtime    Displays current time in UTC or specified timezone dudeme      Request the Dude role info        Information for various things. joined      Tells you when you joined and how long you've been a member.
+Music:
+  connect     Connect to voice.
+  now_playing Display information about the currently playing song. pause       Pause the currently playing song. play        Request a song and add it to the queue. queue       Retrieve a basic queue of upcoming songs. resume      Resume the currently paused song. skip        Skip the song. stop        Stop the currently playing song & destroy the player. volume      Change the player volume.
 Profile:
   prof        Shows your profile or another user's profile profset     Sets your profile information
-No Category:
+​No Category:
-  help     Shows this message.
+  help        Shows this message

 Type d.help command for more info on a command.
 You can also type d.help category for more info on a category.